C/2025 R3 (PanSTARRS) Visibility in April 2026: When, Where, and How to See It

 Comet C/2025 R3: Summary

-So here’s the big takeaway: by the end of April 2026, Comet C/2025 R3 PanSTARRS may get bright enough to spot with the naked eye.
-While waiting for its big moment, you can also watch Comet C/2026 A1 (MAPS) — another promising visitor that may surprise skywatchers in early April.
-Read more about MAPS, and use the Star Walk 2 app to follow C/2025 R3.
+So here’s the big takeaway: by the end of April 2026, Comet C/2025 R3 (PanSTARRS) may become bright enough to see with the naked eye.
+That makes it one of the most exciting comet targets to watch this month.
+To track C/2025 R3 in the sky and see when it may become visible from your location, use the Star Walk 2 app to follow C/2025 R3.